ualibraries/ual-payments/README.md

 ## Deploying

-This project uses [Deployer](https://deployer.org/) for it's deployments.
+This project uses [Deployer](https://deployer.org/) for its deployments.
 Deployment commands are scripted in `composer.json`.
 To deploy, use the following commands:

 * **Production:**
 `composer deploy:prd`